-The dipstick is located toward the back of the engine compartment, next to the brake master cylinder reservoir.

-The dipstick has a bright, red loop design for easy identification.
+The automatic transaxle dipstick is located toward the back of the engine compartment, next to the brake master cylinder reservoir.
+The dipstick handle is a red loop.
 See Engine Compartment Overview on page 5-12 for more information on location.